 From the Condition Tags panel, drag a tag and drop it in the filter editor panel.

 The tag is removed from the Condition Tags panel and appears in the filter editor panel along with its original group.
-For example, the US tag and its original group, Others, appear in the filter editor panel.

 If you do not want the original group to appear with the tag, create a new filter group by clicking in the filter editor panel.